fpgaminer/joyquality/README.md

 # JoyQuality

 JoyQuality is an open source Image Quality Assessment (IQA) model.
-It takes as input an image and gives as output a scalar score.
-This score can be used to either globally rank an image (how good is this image compared to all images) or to pairwise compare it to another image.
+It takes as input an image and gives as output a scalar score representing the overall quality of the image.
+Highlights:

-This model can be used for:
+* Use for image dataset filtering.
+* Use for image quality tagging, such as for training text-to-image models.
+* Input size of 512x512.

-* Dataset filtering
+* 400M parameters.
-* Image quality tagging for training Text-to-Image models (e.g. labelling images as low quality, high quality, etc)
-* Probably more, I dunno.
+* Fast (200 images/s on a 300W H100).
+* A diverse and balanced dataset to ensure robust and adaptability.
+* Quickly learns new, tiny preference datasets.

 ## What's Cool About JoyQuality